RileyYlagan/PredictiveMaintenanceProject/README.md

 of equipment.
 This process reduces costs as maintenance is done only when needed.

-This project uses a synthetics, yet realistic dataset that details a machine’s process parameters, whether a machine failed, and if so, how it failed.
+This project uses a synthetics, yet realistic data set that details a machine’s process parameters, whether a machine failed, and if so, how it failed.
 The goals of this project are:
 - To be able to predict whether a machine failure occurs or not given